 McDonnell: The older generation will eventually vacate many leadership positions.
 Do you think millennials have the patience and perseverance to become leaders?

-McDonnell: Finally, how do you attract millennials to join the company?
+McDonnell: How do you attract millennials to join the company?